GIST-DSLab/ARC_Prompt/Logical_Coherence/README.md

 Green blocks denote the final answer.
 CoT relies on a single grey block, indicating that the LLM strictly follows the provided sub-tasks.
 Conversely, LtM and ToT prompt the LLM to generate and address sub-tasks sequentially, represented by decomposed results (red) and intermediate responses (blue).
 ToT further distinguishes itself from LtM by evaluating multiple suggestions for sub-task handling and selecting the most effective one through a voting mechanism.

+### Inferential Coherence Experiments

+In Comparison Across Prompting Techniques about Semantic Coherence, CoT method outperform other prompting techniques.
+So we conducted experiments with CoT.

+Firstly, we tested the CoT arc solver on the ARC training tasks to identify tasks that were solved at least once.
+These tasks were used to evaluate the inferential coherence of the LLMs

 ## Results